Why Do Veins Bulge?

 These symptoms could be a sign of a blood clot, or of peripheral vascular disease.

-Other than these instances, though, you can probably relax, because bulging veins are primarily a cosmetic concern.
-That said, the doctors at The Vein Institute can take measures to eliminate them, so if you have concerns give us a call at 1 300 535 017.
+Other than these instances, bulging veins are primarily a cosmetic concern.
+That said, if you are worried about your veins you can give us a call at 1300 535 017.
 We’ll be happy to answer any questions you have about them.